I recently migrated from my blog and some pictures didn’t make the move. So imagine pictures where captions are.

 Reading some amazing stories from writers much more vivid and deep than myself.

-It wasn’t until I had seen last week mention of an upcoming prompt that I wanted to participate in.
+It wasn’t until I had seen last week’s mention of an upcoming prompt that I wanted to take part in.

 But it wasn’t just the prompt that set me in motion, it was the timing of me seeing it.

 Where I Lived Wednesday.

 |where we hunted for eggs|

 Last week, they alerted me that a house that had a special place in our heart was up for sale.

 At first, my husband and I were so excited!

 We ran numbers in our head, did the math, HARD math, and talked about plans like how the girls wouldn’t even have to change schools and how we would re-decorate the kitchen!